anitab-org/open-source-day/_pages/faq.md

  OSD committee members.

 During the event, speakers need to commit approximately 2 hours.
 Each workshop is expected to be an hour, but we will ask the speakers to join early for production setup and stay after for ~30 minutes to answer questions on Slack.

-### What topics would be best fit for Open Source Day workshop?

-We accept both technical and non-technical content related to open source.
-Any topic that will allow OSD participants to walk away with a skill they can utilize in open source contribution will be considered as a possible workshop.
-As an example, during OSD 2021, workshop topics included: GitHub 101, How to make money contributing to open source, MLOps, inclusive language in open source, CI/CD, and more!

 ### Will there be dry runs?